ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-histogram-series/index.md

 ## Irregular Intervals

-Rather than specify the number of bins, for cases where you know exactly which bins you wish to split your x-axis values into, it is possible to explicitly give the start and end values for each bin.
+Rather than specifying the number of bins, for cases where you know exactly which bins you wish to split your X axis values into, it is possible to explicitly give the start and end values for each bin.

 This is given using the `bins` property, and the value should be an array of arrays where each inner array contains the start and end value of a bin.
-In the example below, the data from the race is split into irregular age categories.

-For histogram charts with irregular bins it is usual for the area of the bar, rather than its height, to visually represent the value of each bin.
+For histogram charts with irregular bins, it is usual for the area of the bar, rather than its height, to visually represent the value of each bin.
 In this way the shape of the underlying curve is maintained over irregular intervals.
 The `areaPlot` property should be set to `true` to enable this mode.

+In the example below, the data from the race is split into irregular age categories and the `areaPlot` property has been set to `true`.

 ```js
 series: [{